-Students in grades 6-12 are allowed only 6 unexcused absences per semester.
-Absences will be accrued for each class period.
+Students are allowed only 6 unexcused absences per semester.
+At the high school level, absences will be accrued for each class period.
 If a student accumulates 4 tardies in a class, that will roll over to one absence for that class.
-Students with more than 6 unexcused absences in any one class per semester may not receive course credit.
-For each absence over 6 unexcused absences in a class period, a student must attend one hour of a Saturday morning attendance recovery session (8:00 a.m. - 12:00 noon) and pay the \$10 per hour fee.
+High school students with more than 6 unexcused absences in any one class per semester may not receive course credit.
+Any high school student with more than 6 unexcused absences in any class period in a semester will be required to attend Saturday morning Attendance Recovery sessions.
+For each absence over 6 unexcused absences in a class period, a student must attend one hour of a Saturday morning Attendance Recovery session (8:00 a.m. - 12:00 noon) and pay the \$10 per hour fee.
 For example, if a student has 7 absences in three classes, the student will have to attend for three hours and pay \$30.
 If a student has 7 absences in all seven classes, the student will have to attend for seven hours, over two Saturday morning sessions and pay \$70.
-Any student who has more than 6 absences in a class for the semester and does not attend the appropriate attendance recovery sessions will not pass that class.
-If a student fails two or more classes, he will be retained (see Promotion p.
-25).
-For a student to be eligible for school-related activities that day, they must follow

-LHSAA guidelines for school attendance, which require a student to be present for at least a half day (4 periods) of school.
+Any student who has more than 6 unexcused absences in a class for the semester and does not attend the appropriate Attendance Recovery sessions will not pass that class for that semester.
+For a student to be eligible for school-related activities that day, they must follow LHSAA guidelines for school attendance, which require a student to be present for at least a half day (4 periods) of school.